yuvalmGS/gigaspaces-wiki-jekyll/xap97net/processing-unit-container.markdown

 {% endtoczone %}

 {% refer %}It is possible to create a processing unit of mixed languages, for instance part Java, part .NET.
-This topic is covered in depanlinkInterop Processing Unittengahlink./interop-processing-unit.htmlbelakanglink page.{% endrefer %}
+This topic is covered in [Interop Processing Unit](./interop-processing-unit.html) page.{% endrefer %}

 # SLA Definition

 In order to define the service layer agreement of your processing unit, an SLA file needs to be created.
 That file should be named `sla.xml`, and should be placed in the root directory of the processing unit.

-{% refer %}Read about SLA in depanlinkService Grid Processing Unit Containertengahlink./basic-processing-unit-container.htmlbelakanglink.{% endrefer %}
+{% refer %}Read about SLA in [Service Grid Processing Unit Container](./basic-processing-unit-container.html).{% endrefer %}

 # Deployment

 There are several ways to deploy the Processing Unit Container into the Service Grid.
-Are all detailed extensively in the depanlink.NET Processing Unit Data Exampletengahlink./your-first-xtp-application.html#Deploymentbelakanglink section.
+Are all detailed extensively in the [.NET Processing Unit Data Example](./your-first-xtp-application.html#Deployment) section.

 The most straightforward way is to use the GigaSpaces Management Center for deployment.